Dump-GUY/Get-PDInvokeImports/readme.md

 This PS module could be useful and helpful during reversing .NET assemblies for fast revealing calls to unmanaged API functions used in assembly.
-Sometimes malware assemblies are full of junk code where the main functionality is implemented by direct WIN API or NTAPI calls.
+Sometimes malware assemblies are full of junk code where the main functionality is implemented by direct WIN API or NTAPI calls.<br/>

-Get-PDInvokeImports enables you to get fast overview what P/Invoke, Dynamic P/Invoke and D/Invoke are used in assembly - It will show you what functions are used + MDTokens, where are declared, and all location where are used from code.
+Get-PDInvokeImports enables you to get fast overview what P/Invoke, Dynamic P/Invoke and D/Invoke are used in assembly - It will show you what functions are used + MDTokens, where are declared, and all location where are used from code.<br/>
 It enables to export all locations where are detected P/Invoke, Dynamic P/Invoke and D/Invoke referenced from code to DnSpy Bookmarks.xml